-Note: As mentioned before, microgirds are installed on the distribution end – meaning installation and power collection happens where the power is needed.
+Note: As mentioned before, microgrids are installed on the distribution end – meaning installation and power collection happens where the power is needed.
 Thus, transmission losses are negligible.

-With a microgrid based on renewable and intermittent power like solar, the following terminology will be helpful to understand (and different from a traditional grid-tied system):
+With a microgrid based on renewable, intermittent solar power, the following terminology is helpful to understand (and different from) a traditional grid-tied system:

 R = ρL / πr2